Skip to content

 It is also the best choice for international investors who need access to markets beyond the usual EU and US circuit, or who manage portfolios in several currencies and want to minimise conversion costs.

-Open an Interactive Brokers account
+Interactive Brokers

-Decision Tree: Which One Based on Your Profile
+DEGIRO or Trade Republic?
+Or Interactive Brokers?
+Which One Based on Your Profile

 With all this information, let us simplify things.
 Choose based on what matters most to you: